Legend0300/PyTorch/README.md

 ## Repository Structure:

 - **GradientDescent.py**
   - Optimized implementation of gradient descent.
-Check out the latest changes made yesterday for improved performance.
+Check out the latest changes for improved performance.

 - **LinearRegression.py**
   - Learn Linear Regression with PyTorch!
-Discover the latest updates made just 5 hours ago to enhance your understanding.
+Discover the latest updates made to enhance your understanding.

 - **LogisticRegression.py**
   - Stay up-to-date with the latest advancements in Logistic Regression.
-The file has been recently updated 2 hours ago.

 ## Getting Started: